cdonairevillen/Call-me-maybe/README.md

 * encode cache
 * logits cache

 to improve performance.
+The pipeline pre-warms the encode cache with static strings shared across all prompts before the main loop runs.

 ---

 ## Function Selection Algorithm

+### Step 1 — Deterministic Guards

+Before the model is consulted, a cascade of guards rejects or redirects clearly invalid or unambiguous prompts:

+* Empty or corrupted prompts (unmatched quotes, excessive non-ASCII)
+* Prompts containing only numbers with no operator or verb
+* Greeting-only prompts when no greeting function exists
+* `minus` used as a negative sign, not a subtraction operator
+* Math operator keywords that have no matching function in the set

+These guards eliminate the most common failure modes without any model inference cost.

-### Step 1 — Dynamic Prompt Construction
+### Step 2 — Dynamic Prompt Construction

-The model receives a routing prompt containing all available functions and the user request.
+The model receives a routing prompt containing all available functions and the user request, with a priority hierarchy and strict examples that guide it toward the correct family of functions.

-### Step 2 — Tokenization
+### Step 3 — Tokenization

 The prompt is converted into token IDs using the model tokenizer.

-### Step 3 — Candidate Scoring
+### Step 4 — Candidate Scoring

 Instead of generating free text, the system evaluates valid candidates only: